 Our mind gets confused between “nourishment and limitation” vs. “mindless eating and regret”.
 Let’s understand how to promote healthy food choices on your food shelf and the psychology behind healthy eating.

 What is a Nudge?

 Well, Behavioral scientists and researchers have got us covered.
-Richard Thaler won the Nobel Prize in Economics and the author of “Nudge”.
+Richard Thaler won the Nobel Prize in Economics and is the author of “Nudge”.
 It has been front and center in the interest of researchers and policymakers.
 A simple definition of nudge is “an intervention that attempts to influence behaviors without using economic incentives and while preserving freedom of choice.”

 What is Choice Architecture?

 In simple terms, nudging or choice architecture is defined as “changing our environment so we can change our behavior without any force or influence.”
-Grocery stores and marketers have been using nudging for a significant amount of time to nudge customers towards buying more profitable items.
+Grocery stores and marketers have been using nudging for a significant amount of time to nudge customers toward buying more profitable items.

 A meta-analysis of real-life experiments drawn from food science, nutrition, health economics, marketing, and psychology, identified seven healthy eating nudges.
 The behavioral nudges seemed to be the most effective.
 A behavior is a nudge that can facilitate an action rather than providing knowledge or inducing feelings.
 Research findings summarized that behavioral nudges can reduce daily energy intake by up to 209 kcal, the same number of calories as in 21 cubes of sugar.

 We all use nudging behavior in our daily lives, don’t we?
 For example: setting a health intention before eating or being mindful of our food choices.
 But can we make little adjustments to where we place the food and make healthy eating easier?
 Yes, we can!
-Here’re 7 strategies to “nudge” healthy eating.
+Here are 7 strategies to “nudge” healthy eating.